 Inspect Action Maintenance Tire Inflation Check tire pressure.
 Inflate tire to the pressure indicated on the tire sidewall.
-See "Inflating a Tire Tube" for more detail.
-If the tire is flat see "Fixing a Flat Tire" for more detail.
 Check the bead is properly seated while inflating or refitting the tire.
 Reduce air pressure in the tube and re-seat the bead.
 Spin wheel and check rotation / alignment is smooth and even.
 Loosen axle nut(s) and adjust until properly seated.
 If the hub bearings need repair see a bicycle mechanic for repair.
 Bead Seating Check for broken or loose spokes.
 See bicycle mechanic for repair.
 Tread Inspect for signs of excessive wear, flat spots or cuts and damage.
 Replace tire.
 Valves Check that valve caps are fitted and free of dirt.
 Clean dirt from the valve.